 If you find it hard to prioritise—be it the order in which items should be delivered or if you should accept a feature request—then you will benefit from establishing clear and shared goals.
 As described in my article “Leading through Shared Goals”, I like to work cascading goals that form the chain shown in the picture below.

-Therefore, ensure you have meaningful and agreed goals available that help you prioritise the work.
-This will not only help you make the right decisions, it will also reduce the risk of being overworked and help create a sustainable pace.
+Therefore, ensure that you work with meaningful and agreed goals.
+This will not only help you make the right prioritisation decisions, it will also reduce the risk of being overworked and help create a sustainable pace.